robinweser/fela/docs/basics/Rules.md

 ```

 #### 3. Media Queries
 Yet another CSS key feature are [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries).
-They're used to describe what styles are rendered depending on the current screen width/height, aspect ratio, device etc. Just like pseudo classes they can also be nested within your rule.
+They're used to describe what styles are rendered depending on the current screen width/height, aspect ratio, device etc. Just like pseudo classes they can also be nested within your rules.
 In addition they can even have nested pseudo classes themselves.

 ```javascript
 const rule = props => ({